Gas Safe Register check, login & how to get certified

 The Gas Safe Register is nationally recognised as the official certification for heating and boiler engineers who work on residential or commercial boiler and heating systems in the United Kingdom, Isle of Man and Guernsey.
 You should always request and ensure that anyone working on your boiler is appropriately trained to keep your household safe.

-The Gas Safe Register is a certification for UK boiler installation, maintenance and heating technicians that ensures gas repairs, checks and inspections for your home are carried out safely by people who are appropriately trained.
+The Gas Safe Register is a certification for boiler installation, maintenance and heating technicians that ensures gas repairs, checks and inspections for your home are carried out safely by people who are appropriately trained.

 The Gas Safe Register became the officially recognised certification in 2009, superseding the CORGI scheme which had been in place since the early 90s.
 Today there are over 120,000 Gas Safe certified engineers in the UK.

-Gas Safe registered technicians and engineers have an ID which details what types of repairs they are licensed to carry out safely and additionally they are also searchable in the online version of the register.
+Gas Safe registered technicians and engineers have an ID which details the types of repairs they are licensed to carry out safely and are also searchable in the online version of the register.

-Registered engineers need to show that they hold one of the accredited qualifications for their trade.
-These qualifications include ACS, NVQ, SVQ and Scotland’s QCF.
+Registered engineers need to show that they hold one of the accredited qualifications for their trade, such as an ACS, NVQ, SVQ and Scotland’s QCF.